 Classic Bavarian wheat beer inspires this golden brew from Austin, Texas.
 Wheat malt and mild hops drive the light-tasting flavor with notes of clove and vanilla.
 A slight acidity tamps the flavor back in balance with a slight banana aroma and solidifies this hefeweizen’s place as an aperitif.

-Mint Juleps are a Southern staple, but they can be a bit stiff to serve before dinner.
+Mint juleps are a Southern staple, but they can be a bit stiff to serve before dinner.
 Alex Day, founder of the widely renowned NYC cocktail bar Death & Co., invented a less boozy version that substitutes amaro for bourbon.
 We like where his head's at, but instead of Amaro CioCiaro, we recommend Southern Amaro, made by Charleston’s High Wire Distillery.
-It works wonderfully with his recipe.
+It works wonderfully as a bourbon substitute in our classic julep recipe.